Trusted by 1000+ companies

 What is a Certificate of Sponsorship (CoS)?

 A CoS is an electronic record issued by a licensed sponsor through the Sponsor Management System (SMS) to a non-UK national, confirming their job role, salary, and visa eligibility.
-It is required for most work-related visa applications, such as Skilled Worker, GBM, and Innovator Founder visas.
+The CoS is a critical component for hiring non-UK nationals under routes like the Skilled Worker or Global Business Mobility (GBM) – Senior or Specialist Worker visas.
 There are two types of CoS:

 • Defined CoS: For Skilled Worker applicants applying from outside the UK, requiring Home Office approval.